ibrahim-alhamshari/reading-notes/301/Reading06.md

 ***Machine code is a language that CPUs can understand.
 It is purely digital, meaning made up of digits.***

 ## 3- What does it mean that node is a JavaScript runtime?
-- version of the V8 engine we can exute it on our computer
+- version of the V8 engine we can execute it on our computer

 ## 4- What is npm?
 - node package manager